-Students who change the number of hours for which they have registered during the designated drop/add period at the beginning of the semester will be eligible for adjustments on their bills in accordance with their change of schedule.
-It should be noted, however, that students who reduce the number of hours to less than 12 will no longer be considered full-time students and may be ineligible for certain types of financial aid.
+Students who change the number of registered hours during the designated add/drop period at the beginning of the semester, will be eligible for adjustments on their bills in accordance with their change of schedule.
+It should be noted, that students who reduce the number of hours to less than 12 will no longer be considered full-time students and may be ineligible for certain types of financial aid.
 Please read the following section on Financial Aid.